stelligent/cfn_nag/README.md

 * Install the VS Code [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
 * Open the repo in VS Code
-* When prompted "`Folder contains a dev container configuration file.
-Reopen folder to develop in a container`" click the "`Reopen in Container`" button
+* When prompted `Folder contains a dev container configuration file.
+Reopen folder to develop in a container` click the `Reopen in Container` button
-* When opening in the future use the "`[Dev Container] cfn_nag Development`" option
+* When opening in the future use the `[Dev Container] cfn_nag Development` option

 More information about the VS Code Remote Development setup can be found here, [VS Code Remote Development](vscode_remote_development.md).